thomasboyt/go-selecta/README.md

 * Scoring
 * Part of searching
+* Use stdin for choice
 * Basic UI
 * Input a word, backspace

 ### What's Not

-* Actual choice input (currently uses "one, two, three")
 * Scrolling
 * Extra keybindings
 * Lots of other cases